dclucas/prez-harvesterjs/slides.md

 definitely worth it, though

-transactions: a yellow flag

-the hard line of chosing who handles more complex operations
+the hard art of chosing who handles more complex operations

 entity relationship: DDD FTW